HomeBlog Home

 Why is a radon test recommended?
 Radon is a colorless, odorless gas that occurs when uranium in soil breaks down.
 Radon gas is released as a byproduct of that breakdown and can cause many health problems, such as lung cancer.

 Although radon is not dangerous in small amounts, it is potentially unsafe when it builds up in your home.
-In addition, symptoms can take years to present themselves, so it's essential to consider a radon test during the inspection.
+In addition, symptoms may take years to appear, so it's essential to consider a radon test during the inspection.

 There are a few factors that will indicate a higher risk of radon exposure:

-1. Location - Areas such as the Appalachian Mountains and upper Midwest have higher amounts of radon present, as sheetrock and wood are frequently used building materials in these areas.
+1. Location - Areas such as the Appalachian Mountains and the upper Midwest have higher radon levels, as sheetrock and wood are frequently used building materials in these areas.

-2. Foundation Type - Homes built with dirt floors in basements or crawl spaces have nothing to protect against the rise of radon from the soil.
+2. Foundation Type - Homes built with dirt floors in basements or crawl spaces have no protection against radon rising from the soil.

-3. Foundation Cracks - Cracks provide a perfect spot for the gas to seep into your home.
+3. Foundation Cracks - Cracks provide a perfect entry point for gas to seep into your home.

-4. Well Water - Groundwater can have radon present in it.
-Therefore, it is essential to have these levels checked regularly in wells.
+4. Well Water - Groundwater can contain radon.
+Therefore, it is essential to regularly check these levels in wells.

 What happens if radon is found to be present during the inspection?
 A professional radon mitigator will be recommended to you.
-This step can cost anywhere from $800-$1500 to resolve.
+This step can cost between $800 and $1,500 to resolve.
 It is costly, but the effect radon can have on your family's health may be worse.

 15. Building Code Violations

-Building code violations are mentioned in home inspection reportsAll homeowners would go through the proper channels when building additions onto their homes in a perfect world.
+Building code violations are mentioned in home inspection reportsIn a perfect world, all homeowners would go through the proper channels when building additions to their homes.
 Unfortunately, the reality is different.

 Adding onto your home can exponentially increase the home's value, which is why people do it.
 But, unfortunately, when they realize how much work is involved, they are also tempted to cut corners.

-Building codes vary from place to place, but there are some put into place that is nationwide.
+Building codes vary from place to place, but there are some that are put into place nationwide.
 So, what are some of the most common nationwide building code violations your inspector will be on the lookout for?

 1. Missing or defective GCFIs - GCFI stands for Ground-fault circuit interrupter.
 They are required for outlets in the kitchen, bathroom, garage, and all outdoor circuits.
 Simply put, they protect against electrical shocks.

-2. Handrails along staircases without returns - Handrails are supposed to be installed with a "return," a small wooden piece that ends into the wall.
+2. Handrails along staircases without returns - Handrails are supposed to be installed with a "return," a small wooden piece that ends against the wall.

 3. Misplaced smoke alarms and carbon monoxide detectors - Codes require a smoke alarm on each level of the house and outside every bedroom.

-4. Deck flashings - Flashing needs to be installed between the deck ledger board and the house, and the ledger needs to be firmly attached.
-In a lot of DIY decks, ledgers will pull loose from the structure.
+4. Deck flashings - Flashing must be installed between the deck ledger board and the house, and the ledger must be firmly attached.
+In many DIY decks, ledgers will pull loose from the structure.
 As a result, these decks can collapse, especially when loaded with people.

 5. Basement bedrooms with no window for egress - Each bedroom in a home should have a window present to allow for escape if an emergency occurs.

-6. Bad electrical work - This electrical problem is often a telltale sign of a DIY project and can result in significant fire hazards.
+6. Bad electrical work - This problem is often a telltale sign of a DIY project and can pose significant fire hazards.

 7. Bathroom vents leaking into the attic - These vents should always vent outside of the home